FilSofos/CNN_PoF/README.md

 # CNN_PoF
-Code and data from paper in Physics of Fluids: "Convolutional neural networks for compressible turbulent flow reconstruction" This paper investigates deep learning methods in the framework of convolutional neural networks for reconstructing compressible turbulent flow fields.
+Code and data from paper in Physics of Fluids: "Convolutional neural networks for compressible turbulent flow reconstruction".
+This paper investigates deep learning methods in the framework of convolutional neural networks for reconstructing compressible turbulent flow fields.
 The aim is to develop methods capable of up-scaling coarse turbulent data into fine- resolution images.
 The method is based on a parallel computational framework that accepts five image sets of various